 - A thorough physical exam

-- External parasites (fleas, ticks, lice, ear mites) check—See our client handout “Dog Grooming - Flea Control in Dogs” for a comparison of products
+- External parasites (fleas, ticks, lice, ear mites) check—See our client handout “Dog Grooming - Flea Control in Dogs”

 - Internal parasites (heartworm, tapeworm, roundworm, etc.) check when you supply a stool sample for analysis

-- Vaccinations—See our “Vaccinations Routines” handout
+- Vaccinations—See our “Vaccinations Routines” handouts for puppies/dogs and for kittens/cats.

 - Discussion about spaying or neutering